Minimum evolution: Statistical consistency

-Le Sy Vinh and Arndt von Haeseler have shown, by means of massive and systematic simulation experiments, that the accuracy of the ME criterion under the BME branch length estimation model is by far the highest in distance methods and not inferior to those of alternative criteria based e.g., on Maximum Likelihood or Bayesian Inference.
-Moreover, as shown by Daniele Catanzaro, Martin Frohn and Raffaele Pesenti, the minimum length phylogeny under the BME branch length estimation model can be interpreted as the (Pareto optimal) consensus tree between concurrent minimum entropy processes encoded by a forest of n phylogenies rooted on the n analyzed taxa.
+This claim of efficiency and accuracy was confirmed by Le Sy Vinh and Arndt von Haeseler.
+Through massive and systematic simulation experiments, they showed that the accuracy of the ME criterion under the BME branch length estimation model is by far the highest in distance-based methods and not inferior to those of alternative criteria based on Maximum Likelihood or Bayesian Inference.

+Moreover, as shown by Daniele Catanzaro, Martin Frohn and Raffaele Pesenti, the minimum length phylogeny under the BME branch length estimation model can be interpreted through information theory as a (Pareto optimal) consensus tree that minimizes entropy across the entire evolution history.
 This particular information theory-based interpretation is conjectured to be shared by all distance methods in phylogenetics.